StigNygaard/lastfm-widgets/services/README.md

 ## Option 1: Deno Deploy

 Original implementation in `services/proxy-api.ts`.
-Cache state is held in memory.
+Cache state is currently held in memory (Plan is to update it to Deno KV or other free-tier storage option available from Deno Deploy).

 ### Setup